• jungle trees

 Teacher Professional Learning

-Three-day professional development workshop for high school science teachers that immerses participants in relevant local and regional water resource issues through the use of online mapping tools, field data collection, and modeling.
+Professional development workshop for middle and high school teachers that engages participants in stormwater management and green infrastructure curriculum relevant to their community through the use of online mapping and modeling tools.

 About TPL

-TPL was formed under the partnership of faculty from UConn's Center for Land Use Education & Research (CLEAR), Department of Natural Resources & the Environment, Center for Environmental Sciences and Engineering (CESE), and Neag School of Education.
-TPL provides hands-on training in natural resources management (focusing on water) and online geospatial tools.
+TPL was originally formed under the partnership of faculty from UConn's Center for Land Use Education & Research (CLEAR), Department of Natural Resources & the Environment, Center for Environmental Sciences and Engineering (CESE), and Neag School of Education.
+We're also excited to now include the Connecticut Institute of Water Resources among our amazing partners.

 The theme of TPL is water, weaving in all three dimensions of the Next Generation Science Standards (NGSS) framework: core ideas, key practices, and cross-cutting concepts.
 TPL focuses on the connections between land use and water resource health.
 We start globally but quickly narrow in on Connecticut.
 Concepts are explored in the classroom but also in a half-day field tour of the UConn campus, which is known for its innovative stormwater management practices.
 Participants are taught how to use existing online mapping tools to explore these concepts for themselves in ways that align with NGSS, and for their particular geographic area of interest.
 All participants leave the workshop with 10-15 lessons in a Water & Sustainability Unit developed by UConn Neag School of Education researchers and are aligned with the Performance Expectation bundles listed below.